tsoichinghin/vps-cpu-monitor/README.md

 ### Logs
 If the VPS stays on the Danger stage for more than one minute, it will be recorded in the logs.

-**Also, it will send a notification email to your mailbox if you set the notification email in Settings.**
+**Also, it will send a notification email to your mailbox if you set the Notification Email Setting in Settings.**

 ### Settings
 All software settings behind this section.

-***Linking Devices Setting
+***Linking Devices Setting***
+Before you use the software, you need to upload your CSV file to linking your VPS devices.

+***Notification Email Setting***
-you need to upload your CSV file to linking your VPS device before you using the software.
-Also, you need to fill in your sender email address and recipient email address to set the notification email setting.
+If you want to use the notification feature, you need to fill in your sender email address and recipient email address to set the notification email setting.

 # Installation
 Before using this software, you need to set up different things on the VPS and local computer.